 The men of Anathoth swore by the LORD that if Jeremiah would stop his prophecy, they would not kill him.
 In other words, if he did not stop his prophecy they intended to kill him.

 Jeremiah 11:22 “Therefore thus saith the LORD of hosts, Behold, I will punish them: the young men shall die by the sword; their sons and their daughters shall die by famine:”

 They have sworn by a name they did not even believe in.
 God would not allow them to use His name anymore.
 They have also spoken against God’s anointed.
-They have threatened to kill Jeremiah, so that is the punishment against them.
-Those who do not die in battle will starve to death.
+They have threatened to kill Jeremiah, so this is the punishment for them; those who do not die in battle will starve to death.

 Jeremiah 11:23 “And there shall be no remnant of them: for I will bring evil upon the men of Anathoth, [even] the year of their visitation.”

 And thus, the measure they meted out to the prophet was measured to them.
 They devised to destroy him root and branch, the tree with its fruit.
 And now none shall be left of them.
-Such who escaped the sword and the famine should be carried captive, as they were.
-For though there were none left in Anathoth, there were some preserved alive, and were removed into Babylon.
+Such who escaped the sword, and the famine would be carried captive, as they were.
+For though there were none left in Anathoth, some were preserved alive, and were taken to Babylon.
 Since, at the return from thence, the men of Anathoth were a hundred twenty eight (Neh.
 7:27).

 God was going to save a remnant of Israel, Benjamin and Judah.
 There would not be even a remnant left of Anathoth.
-The year of their visitation is their year of punishment.
+The year of their visitation is the year of their punishment.